Mathdrquinn/blog-hugo/content/post/Pointing-Hover-Domain-to-Github-Pages.md

 banner = "css/images/banners/GithubPages.jpg"
 categories = ["DNS"]
 date = "2016-02-02T09:49:50-05:00"
-description = "Learn how to point your hover domain to static content hosted by Github Pages.
-This post tries to be visual and very ELI5." images = [] tags = ["Github", "Hover"] title = "Pointing Hover Domain to Github Pages"
+description = "Point your hover.com domain to your static Github Pages hosted site with these tips.  this post will help with DNS settings and setting up a CNAME file." images = [] tags = ["Github", "Hover"] title = "Pointing Hover Domain to Github Pages"